 Here are some of the options that allow you to leverage digital technology to thank and attract more donors using campaign thermometers, live feeds of donations, displaying donor lists, and telling interactive or non-interactive donor and/or campaign stories.

-Digital Picture Plaque
+Digital Donor Plaque

 Donor Recognition Board Display